 Here, the immunity-boosting tips you need to stop from getting sick this cold and flu season.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 Touching everyday items like door handles and other surfaces can be difficult to avoid.
 “To help combat germs, wash hands frequently (especially after coughing or sneezing) with soap and warm water for at least 20 seconds,” says Andrew Sussman, MD, president of MinuteClinic and executive vice president and associate chief medical officer of CVSHealth in Dover, Massachusetts.
 Always on-the-go?
 Try alcohol-based disinfectant wipes to combat cold and flu-causing germs, suggests Cedrek McFadden, MD, clinical assistant professor of surgery at the University of South Carolina School of Medicine in Greenville.

 Drink plenty of water

 “Drink at least one full glass of water (two is better) as soon as you wake up,” encourages Edison de Mello, MD, PhD a board-certified integrative physician in Santa Monica, CA. “This helps your body get rid of metabolic waste and will reset your system.”
-And be sure to sip enough throughout the day— at least 64 ounces—to flush out toxins and help your mind and body better deal with the stress.
+And be sure to sip enough throughout the day to help your mind and body better deal with the stress.
 Here’s why you need to drink water when you’re stressed.

 Keep a glove handy